raspberrypilearning/python_scrolling/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-Your game is a hit and someone has just published a video reviewing it.
-While they enjoyed it, they describe some changes they'd like to see.
+You made a game that you're really pleased with and shared it.
+A player has reviewed it and has shared some thoughtful feedback with some changes they would like to see.

 What would be the best way to react to their suggestions?